West Bay Consortium

 The Redwood City training site lies on the peninsula approximately 25 miles south of San Francisco, on the northern edge of Silicon Valley.
 Redwood City has a mild climate, moderated by the effects of the San Francisco Bay on the east and the Pacific Ocean just over the coastal range to the west.

-The Redwood City training site offers 2 full-time postdoctoral residency positions each year.
+The Redwood City training site offers 4 full-time postdoctoral residency positions each year, within the following tracks: Child Mental Health, Adult Mental Health, Addiction Medicine Recovery Services and Eating Disorders Program.
 Residents train in the department of Psychiatry.
 The catchment area for Kaiser-Redwood City includes virtually all ethnic groups.
-A large number of Latinos are served by the Redwood City Department of Psychiatry through the Clinica Latina.
+A large number of Latina/o patients are served by the Redwood City Department of Psychiatry through the Clinica Latina.
 In addition, there are staff members who speak French, Farsi, Signing Exact English and the Chinese dialects of Mandarin, Cantonese and Taishanese.
 With the addition of The San Mateo County Partnership, our clientele also includes people who qualify for Medi-Cal.

 In their service provision, staff members employ a variety of theoretical orientations, but their emphasis is on brief interventions using primarily cognitive and behavioral methods.
 Redwood City is Kaiser's Neurosurgery Center for Northern California and it offers residents opportunities to treat individuals who have psychiatric disorders in combination with neurological disorders.
-The Kaiser-Redwood City Department of Psychiatry is large, consisting of 25 psychologists with Ph.D.’s or Psy.D’s, 4 MFT’s, 10 psychiatrists, 11 LCSW’s, 4 advice nurses, 2 nurse practitioners and 1 psychological assistant.
+The Kaiser-Redwood City Department consists of psychologists with PhDs or PsyDs, LMFTs, psychiatrists, LCSWs, advice nurses, nurse practitioners and a psychological assistant.

 KAISER PERMANENTE, SAN FRANCISCO